JesusWor/HackatonGDLHere/README.md

 ---

 ## 🗂️ Project Structure

 🗂️ HERE/HERE
-|
-├── here-visor: in this carpet we can find the files that make the vizualization in the map with the errors 🗂️ filtros: in this carpet we can find the funtion to filter the streets 🗂️ Deteccion_sospechosos: in this carpet we ca find the street and POIs filter and acomodados de manera correcta para su filtrado que hace la capreta anterior
+│
+├── here-visor: contains the files used for map visualization with detected errors.
+│
+🗂️ filtros: contains the functions used to filter and clean the street segments.
+│
+🗂️ Deteccion_sospechosos: contains the filtered POIs and streets, properly organized for processing by the filtering module.